Teaching guidelines +/- 15 minutes

 ... oude boom groeit krom door de wind.

-(The old tree grows crooked from the wind.)
+(The old tree grows crooked because of the wind.)

 2.